Mystery snails are both beautiful and easy to grow, which is why I enjoy having them in my tank. However, sometimes they show signs that worry me.

-Mystery snails tend to stop moving when stressed, usually secondary to aggressive tankmates and inappropriate water conditions, including elevated ammonia and inadequate water pH.
+Mystery snails tend to stop moving when stressed, usually secondary to aggressive tankmates and inappropriate water conditions.
 However, snails also stay in one spot once they are sleeping, which could be during the day, especially after mealtime.

 As we move forward, I will teach you how to deal with a mystery snail that has stopped moving.
 I will also present a few signs that might indicate that the snail is dying so that you can take the necessary preventive measures.